-This article was written by Michael Neece, Associate Director of Statistical Programming at Gilead, one of Virtual Work Insider’s clients.
+This article was written by Michael Neece, Director of Statistical Programming at Gilead, one of Virtual Work Insider’s clients.

 Have you ever started your day with optimism and a long to-do list only to finish with a deflated or perplexed feeling and most of the list undone?